 46 1954 Jimmy's Red Hots - Humboldt Park

 Jimmy's Red Hots has been at the corner of Grand and Pulaski Streets, 4000 West Grand Avenue, since 1954.
 The hot dogs are renowned.
 The decor is not.
 But we're not talking haute cuisine here, so the only thing that matters is a clean kitchen and a friendly staff.
 There's no seating -- just a narrow passage allowing a few customers to stand and gaze out the window while they eat.
 The menu can aptly be described as minimalist: A Polish sausage, a hot dog, a tamale, and twice-sizzled french fries.
-Unlike most of its Chicago-style rivals, Jimmy's red hots can actually be seen and tasted.
-They are not so overly-smothered with toppings that you need turn a bounty hunter loose to find the beef.
+Unlike most Chicago-style rivals, Jimmy's red hots can actually be seen and tasted.
+They are not so overly smothered with toppings that you need to turn a bounty hunter loose to find the beef.
 But take note: Jimmy's does not tolerate ketchup.
 Not on the side, not in a bottle, not in a packet, not in a house, not with a mouse.
 Ketchup is sacrilege.
 As they say at Jimmy's Red Hots: Don't even think about it.

 47 1954 Mario's Italian Lemonade - University Village

 - Mario's Italian Lemonade has been serving a unique form of drinkable Italian Ice from its Italian tricolor shack since 1954 when it was opened by Mario and Dorothy DiPaolo at 1068 West Taylor Street in the University Village neighborhood of Chicago.
 It lights up the entire street on warm summer nights and draws heavy crowds.
 It remains unchanged in the same location today, still owned by the DiPaolo family.

 48 1955 Pizzeria Due - River North